UBCO-COSC499-Summer-2024/team-1-capstone-gradefalcon/docs/design/SystemDesign.md

 The team is required to create comprehensive Level 0 and Level 1 Data Flow Diagrams (DFDs) to visually represent the system’s data flow, including key processes, data stores, and data movements.
 The deliverables will include a high-level context diagram, a detailed Level 1 DFD, and supporting documentation to facilitate the understanding of data movement within the system.
 Remember that within a L1 DFD, the same general level of abstraction should apply to all processes (review 310 notes for guidance)

 ![Level 0 DFD](Level0dfd.jpeg "Level 0 DFD")
+The DFD Level 0 shows a high-level overview of the data flow within the GradeFalcon system, illustrating the primary interactions and data exchanges between students, instructors, administrators, and the central system.
+ ## Data Flow from and to Students:
+- Scanned Bubble Sheets, Report Misgrading (Students to GradeFalcon): Students submit their completed bubble sheets to the GradeFalcon system for processing and marking.
+Students can report any discrepancies or issues they notice in their grading to the GradeFalcon system for further review.
+- Exam Results, Misgrading Results (GradeFalcon to Students): Once the exams are processed and marked, the results are sent back to the students.
+If any misgrading was reported and reviewed, the corrected results are communicated to the students.

+## Data Flow from and to Instructors:
+- Exam and Class Information, Result Review Requests (Instructors to GradeFalcon): Instructors input details about the exams and associated classes into the GradeFalcon system.
+Instructors can submit requests for reviewing specific exam results if discrepancies are found.
+- Exam Analysis, Marked Exams (GradeFalcon to Instructors): The GradeFalcon system provides analysis of exam performance, which can include statistical insights and performance metrics.
+The system returns the marked exams to the instructors for their records and further action if needed.

+## Data Flow from and to Administrators
+- Approves Instructor Registration (Administrators to GradeFalcon): Administrators handle the approval of new instructor registrations within the GradeFalcon system.
+- Approval Message for the Instructor (GradeFalcon to Administrators): Once an instructor is approved, the system sends a notification back to the administrator to confirm the approval.

 ![Level 1 DFD](Level1dfd.jpeg "Level 1 DFD")

 ## User Interface (UI) Design